-C-EN-I Energy Efficiency Standards.
+C-EN-1 Energy Efficiency Standards.
 Integrate energy efficiency and conservation, and renewable energy requirements into the development review and building permit process where technically and financially feasible.

-(PC app.
-11/7/11, 4/27/09) [Adapted from CWP Policies EN-1.1 and EN-2.2, pp. 3-82 and 3-85]
+[Adapted from CWP Policies EN-1.1 and EN-2.2, pp. 3-82 and 3-85]